Family Law

 Division of Family Property

 There is a presumption in Alberta that matrimonial property, i.e. any property accumulated during the marriage, will be equally divided between the parties upon divorcing or separating.
 In reality, the division may not be this simple, particularly where there are many assets and debts that have accumulated throughout the marriage.
-Determining what is and what isn’t “matrimonial property” can be difficult and legal advice is often required.
-We can advise you on the legislation that governs the division of matrimonial property and how it applies to your situation.
-There are time limits on making a matrimonial property claim under the governing legislation, so it is important you receive legal advice on your rights, liabilities, and time constraints as soon as possible.

-Division “Common Law” Property
+Division of “Common Law” Property

-Property is either divisible under the Act, or exempt from division.
+Property is either divisible under the Act or exempt from division.
 Exempt property may include items of property acquired before the marriage, by a gift from a third party, by inheritance, as damages from a tort, or acquired from insurance proceeds that are not property insurance and which compensate a loss to just one spouse.
 Any increase in value of exempt property earned during the marriage may still be shared.

-In general, adult interdependent partners will have a two-year period in which to bring an action for the division of family property under the Family Property Act.
-The two-year period begins when the couple have stopped being adult interdependent partners, which happens when one of the following occurs: (1) the parties sign a written agreement to end their relationship; (2) the parties have not lived together for one year and one or both of them wish to end their relationship; (3) one or both of the parties gets married; (4) one or both parties becomes an adult interdependent partner with a third party; or (5) a Court makes a declaration under the Family Law Act that the parties are unable to reconcile and resume their relationship.
+(1) the parties sign a written agreement to end their relationship; (2) the parties have not lived together for one year and one or both of them wish to end their relationship; (3) one or both of the parties gets married; (4) one or both parties becomes an adult interdependent partner with a third party; or (5) a Court makes a declaration under the Family Law Act that the parties are unable to reconcile and resume their relationship.
 If you miss this two-year period, you may not be able to start a court claim for the division of property.

 Parenting Time and Decision-Making Responsibility

-We will also let you know what resources exist to help parents make these difficult decisions regarding parenting time and decision-making responsibility so as to minimize conflict between the parties.
+We will also let you know what resources exist to help parents make these difficult decisions regarding parenting time and decision-making responsibility so as to minimize the conflict between the parties.

 Cohabitation, Prenuptial, Post Nuptial Agreements

 In Alberta, parties can enter into a contract or agreement ideally (but not always) before they start living together or before they get married to settle such matters as property division, support and other rights in the event the partnership is no longer able to continue.
-To ensure that these agreements are fair, legal, and binding, you must see a lawyer for independent legal advice.
+To ensure that these agreements are fair legal, and binding, you must see a lawyer for independent legal advice.

 Relocation

 After separation or divorce, it is common for one party to wish to relocate for personal or work-related reasons.
 Where there are children, the issue of relocation, that is to say, the ability of parents to move from one home to another, becomes a concern in almost every situation.
-Both parents must consent to the relocation of a child in a joint custodial situation.
-If parents cannot agree on the relocation of the child with the primary caregiver, legal assistance will be needed.
-We have experience in representing provincial, federal, and international relocation arguments and can assist you in negotiation, mediation or court ordered resolution on the issue of relocation.
+Both parents must consent to the relocation of a child in a joint parenting arrangement.
+If parents cannot agree on the relocation of a child with the primary caregiver, legal assistance will be needed.

 Child Support